Former CBC News anchor Carmel Kilkenny remembered as passionate storyteller

 Kilkenny was diagnosed with cancer around six weeks ago.
 She was admitted to the McGill University Health Centre as soon as she was diagnosed.

-"Despite the shocking suddenness of her illness, her painful last few weeks and days were mercifully condensed and brief," Robert Mondoux, her husband, wrote on Facebook.
+"Despite the shocking suddenness of her illness, her painful last few weeks and days were mercifully condensed and brief," Robert Mondoux, her former husband, wrote on Facebook.